pw4rn3r/ECE382/labs/compex1/index.md

 <br>
 <br>
 <br>
 2. (5pts) Consider the `forever    jmp forever` instruction from the simple program you wrote first.
 What type of instruction is this?
+How is the line of code used in your program, and why is it needed?
 <br>
 <br>
 <br>